ioptio/zcash/doc/tor.rst

 --------------------------------

-Starting with Tor version 0.2.7.1 it is possible, through Tor's control socket API, to create and destroy *ephemeral* hidden services programmatically.
+Starting with Tor version 0.2.7.1 it is possible, through Tor's control socket API, to create and destroy 'ephemeral' hidden services programmatically.
 Zcash has been updated to make use of this.

 This means that if Tor is running (and proper authentication has been configured),